DeepMind

 Quotes:

-Machine Learning R&D, Uplift Level 1: “Security controls and detections at a level generally aligned with RAND SL 3.
-Unrestricted access to models at this level of capability could significantly increase an actor’s ability to progress to yet more powerful models and other critical capabilities.
-The exfiltration of such a model may therefore have a significant effect on society’s ability to adapt to and govern powerful AI systems, effects that may have long-lasting consequences.
-Substantially strengthened security is therefore recommended.”
+Machine Learning R&D, acceleration level 1: “Security level 3 Unrestricted access to models at this level of capability could significantly increase a threat actor’s ability to progress to yet more powerful models and other critical capabilities.
+The exfiltration of such a model may therefore have a significant effect on society’s ability to adapt to and govern powerful AI models, effects that may have long-lasting consequences.
+Substantially strengthened security is therefore recommended.
+However, we expect that acceleration will stem from systems of models integrated with workflows, rather than the model alone.
+The overall reduced impact of model weights counts against security levels with substantial innovation costs.”

-Machine Learning R&D, autonomy level 1: “We recommend security controls and detections at a level generally aligned with RAND SL 4 for this capability threshold, but emphasize that this must be taken on by the frontier AI field as a whole.
-Unrestricted access to models at this level of capability could give an actor with adequate computational resources the ability to reach capabilities much more powerful than those in the other CCLs listed in a short amount of time.
+Machine Learning R&D, automation level 1: “We recommend Security level 4 for this capability threshold, but emphasize that this must be taken on by the frontier AI field as a whole.
+Unrestricted access to models at this level of capability could give an actor (or AI systems) with adequate computational resources the ability to reach capabilities much more powerful than those in the other CCLs listed in a short amount of time.
 This could be catastrophic if there is no effective way of defending against rapidly improving and potentially superhuman AI systems wielded by threat actors.
 Therefore, we recommend models at this level of capability have exceptional security even though they may have substantial innovation costs.”

-2.2.2.2 Deployment KCIs (35%) 5%
+2.2.2.2 Deployment KCIs (35%) 25%

-2.2.2.2.1 All KRI thresholds have corresponding qualitative deployment KCI thresholds (50%) 10%
+2.2.2.2.1 All KRI thresholds have corresponding qualitative deployment KCI thresholds (50%) 50%

 The implicit KCI for misuse is “[the ability to] counter the misuse of critical capabilities in deployments.”
 However, this is still quite vague – there is no detail as to what would indicate this ability or inability.
 The measures for the deployment KCI include “developing and improving a suite of safeguards targeting the capability”, suggesting each KRI has a deployment KCI, but it is not clear how the KCIs differ for each KRI.